-DFree needs to be placed 20m above the pubis to detect the bladder properly.
+DFree uses ultrasound to monitor how much urine is in your bladder in real time.
+Sensor needs to be placed about 0.5" above the pubis bone in order to detect the bladder properly.

-DFree uses safe and non-invasive ultrasound sensor.
-Ultrasound technology is also used for prenatal checkups as well as other non-medical devices such as tooth brushes so rest assured that its safe to use.
+DFree uses safe and non-invasive ultrasound technology.
+Ultrasound technology is also used for prenatal checkups as well as other non-medical devices such as toothbrushes so rest assured that it's safe to use.

-DFree sends alerts to your phone or tablet when it is time to go to the toilet.
-Set notification threshold so you have ample time to go.
+DFree sends alerts to your phone or tablet when it is time to go to the bathroom.
+Set notification threshold to determine when you want to receive notification.
+Set notification so you have ample time to go.

 Main Unit (Transmitter) : 3.27” (W) x 3.15” (D) x 1.30” (H)